www-Ye/ChatDocuFlow/README.md

 # Document/Paper Management System based on OpenAI API/ChatGPT

 This is a document/paper management system that allows users to add all PDFs in a folder and index them using OpenAI's embedding technology.
 Users can retrieve documents through natural language search or tags.
-After selecting a document/paper, they can engage in question-answering to learn more about the paper.
+After selecting a document/paper, they can engage in conversational question-answering to learn more about the paper.
+It is also possible to directly retrieve similar text chunks and conduct conversational Q&A at the chunk-level.
+The session function remembers the context of the previous two interactions.

 Current include: